JGN1722/CalculatorGames/README.md

 ![In-game screenshot](bad_guys_shooter.png)

 ## Pokemon
-Pokemon Numworks Edition features a nice number of pokemons, mainly from the 5th generation, because after that new pokemons became lame.
+Pokemon Numworks Edition features a nice number of pokemons (about 50), mainly from the 5th generation, because after that new pokemons became lame.
 Because it contains duel mechanics as well as a 2D map to wander in, it stretches the limits of the calculator's memory.
 ![In-game screenshot](pokemon.png)